 All of us have probably been in this same situation where the engine light won’t just go off.
 Therefore, we wonder how to permanently disable the check engine light to get rid of this annoying problem for good.

-This article will provide you with 6 different methods for disabling the check engine light permanently.
+This article will provide you with 6 different methods for getting the check engine light to go off, and even disabling the check engine light permanently.

 6 Methods on How to Disable Check Engine Light Permanently